openfga/openfga.dev/blog/fine-grained-news-2024-07.md

 - [Additional Consistency Options for OpenFGA queries](https://github.com/openfga/roadmap/issues/54): We've just shipped the first iteration of this feature, we're working on adding support for it in more SDKs.
 We’ll also be working on adding a consistency token in the future.

 - [Telemetry for SDKs](https://github.com/openfga/roadmap/issues/41): We shipped OpenTelemetry Metrics support for Python and Javascript.
 We’ll be adding metrics support to the rest of the SDKs and then add support for tracing and logging.
-If you have feedback regarding our OpenTelemery support, please do reach out on any of our community channels.
+If you have feedback regarding our OpenTelemetry support, please do reach out on any of our community channels.

 - We’ll keep working on [Performance Improvements](https://github.com/openfga/roadmap/issues/61) for Check, List Objects and List Users APIs.